Hsin-Heng-Tseng/docs/docs/advanced/addons/vpc-concepts.md

 Type: OverlayNetwork

-When working with Virtual Private Cloud (VPC), each Subnet must be uniquely mapped to one Overlay Network.
-This one-to-one relationship ensures proper isolation and clear routing paths within your virtual network infrastructure.
+***Subnet and Overlay Network: 1:1 Mapping Explanation***

+In Harvester, when working with Virtual Private Cloud (VPC) networking:

-- **An Overlay Network (e.g., vswitch) represents a virtual Layer 2 switch used to encapsulate and transmit traffic between nodes.**\
+- **An Overlay Network represents a virtual Layer 2 switch that encapsulates and forwards traffic between virtual machines.**\

-- **A Subnet defines an IP range within a VPC, but it requires an underlying Overlay Network to actually forward traffic.**\
+- **A Subnet defines an IP range (CIDR block) within the VPC — but it must be associated with exactly one Overlay Network to actually carry traffic.**\

-- **Mapping multiple subnets to the same overlay or vice versa could result in ambiguous routing and unpredictable traffic behavior.**\

-When creating a subnet, make sure to select an existing Overlay Network as its provider.
-Each subnet must be associated with one and only one Overlay Network.
+Each Subnet must be mapped to only one Overlay Network, and each Overlay Network can be used by only one Subnet.

+This 1:1 relationship ensures:

+- **Clear and predictable routing behavior**\

+- **Isolation between Subnets**\

+- **Avoidance of routing conflicts or traffic leakage**\

 **2.Creat VPC**